course-details-portlet

 The student

-• has knowledge of different mathematical modeling cycles and how these are applied in practical and theoretical situations,
+• has knowledge of different mathematical modelling cycles and how these can be applied in both practical and theoretical situations;

-• has advanced knowledge of how ICT can be integrated in teaching mathematical modeling.
+• has advanced knowledge of how ICT can be integrated into the teaching of mathematical modelling.

 Skills